 Quick Answer

 Suboxone contains two ingredients: buprenorphine and naloxone.
-Some people try to misuse buprenorphine, but it’s not easy.
+Some people try to misuse Suboxone to get high, but it’s not easy.

 Buprenorphine has a ceiling effect, meaning that after a certain point, taking more won’t have a larger impact.
 The naloxone inside each dose provides further protection, as it blocks large amounts of opioids like buprenorphine from working.